We Are Not Toyota — What Healthcare Can Still Learn from Lean Thinking

 gert

-It was some years ago, when we guided a Lean transformation project in a regional hospital.
-The ambition was to drastically improve the experience of patients in the surgical “one-day pathway.”
-An in-depth patient survey and analysis of the value stream revealed that missing information for the patient and long and unpredictable waiting times were the main drivers for dissatisfaction.
-A sub-optimal planning and system appeared to be the most important root causes.
-Although the problems were recognized, quite a lot of resistance existed in the organization to change the current way of working.
+It was some years ago when we guided a Lean transformation project in a regional hospital.
+The ambition was to drastically improve patients' experience on the surgical “one-day pathway.”
+An in-depth patient survey and analysis of the value stream revealed that missing information for patients and long, unpredictable waiting times were the main drivers of dissatisfaction.
+Sub-optimal planning and system appeared to be the most important root causes.
+Although the problems were recognized, there was considerable resistance within the organization to changing the current way of working.

-As part of the cultural transformation, we took a group of key players (such as doctors, nurses and managers) to a car manufacturing site.
-This was done not only for sightseeing, but also to assemble cars together, as a team, in a simulated work environment.
-We experienced and practiced the principles of teamwork, coaching, leadership, structured problem solving, flow and pull, quality at the source… at the assembly line.
+As part of the cultural transformation, we took a group of key players (such as doctors, nurses, and managers) to a car manufacturing site.
+This was done not only for sightseeing but also to assemble cars as a team in a simulated work environment.
+We experienced and practiced the principles of teamwork, coaching, leadership, structured problem-solving, flow and pull, and quality at the source… at the assembly line.

-It was some weeks later, during the analysis phase, while measuring the baseline waiting times, that we saw a sharp (and unexpected) decrease in waiting times for a specific patient group (those having small treatments with local anesthesia).
+It was some weeks later, during the analysis phase, while measuring baseline waiting times, that we observed a sharp (and unexpected) decrease in waiting times for a specific patient group (those undergoing small treatments with local anesthesia).

-Without notifying anybody, one of the doctors present at the training had changed his way of planning: instead of asking all patients to come at the start of his treatment block, he now called the next patient each time a patient left the treatment room (with a buffer of two).
-He, in fact, translated what he had experienced at the car plant into a ‘pull' system for his patients… Waiting times dropped from 120 to 30 minutes, patient complaints dropped to zero.
+Without notifying anyone, one of the doctors present at the training had changed his approach to planning: instead of asking all patients to come at the start of his treatment block, he now called the next patient each time a patient left the treatment room (with a buffer of 2).
+He, in fact, translated what he had experienced at the car plant into a ‘pull' system for his patients… Waiting times dropped from 120 to 30 minutes, and patient complaints dropped to zero.

 What would the speaker actually mean?
 We are not car manufacturers?
 We are not Japanese?
 We use different tools?